Looking for interesting things to do while visiting Banff National Park? Tackle the best hiking trails in Lake Louise.

 - Time: 1 hour

-(NOTE: The teahouse is only open of visitors in the summer/fall hiking season between early June and mid-October.)
+(NOTE: The teahouse is only open to visitors in the summer/fall hiking season between early June and mid-October.)

 - Distance: 7.6 kilometres (return)